Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstraction-mistakes.markdown

 ### Incidental similarity

+Some functions look similar in surface, but represent different things.
+In extreme cases, they might even be *identical* (having the same code), but having different meanings, that is, semantics.

 {:refdef: style="text-align: center;"}
 ![la-reproduction-interdite](/assets/images/la-reproduction-interdite.jpg)
 {: refdef}

+Merging such functions would be a mistake, because their similarity is merely *incidental*: they seem to be equal today, but they have distinct meanings and should evolve independently.

 ### Pseudoabstraction
 A pseudoabstraction is the result of declouping a part of a system in a way that understanding the split part is impossible without referring to the original system.